Email marketing

 Marketing vs transactional emails

-Transactional emails have a distinct goal – to deliver the essential information customers need.
-This includes information regarding registration, purchases, password recovery status and more.
-Most often promotional emails are sent in bulk; transactional emails are sent only to those who have taken some kind of action.
-Not everyone needs advertising emails, while all clients are interested in transactional ones – the open rate of such messages is eight times higher.
+Transactional emails are used to deliver the essential information customers need — order number, receipts, guides about the delivery process, etc. Not everyone needs advertising emails, while all clients are interested in transactional ones – the open rate of such messages is eight times higher.

 Transactional Emails Marketing Emails

-Purpose To provide information about a specific transaction or action To promote a product, service, or brand
+Purpose To provide information about a specific transaction or action for commercial purposes To promote a product, service, or brand

 Content Information about a specific transaction, such as order confirmation, shipping updates, password reset, etc. Promotional messages, such as product features, discounts, sales, etc.